-If you see an error when you run a trace capture, review the following prerequisites:
+If you see an error when you run a trace capture, confirm that:

-- Confirm that the name of the computer running SQL Server is valid.
+- The name of the computer running SQL Server is valid.
 To confirm, try to connect to the computer running SQL Server by using SQL Server Management Studio (SSMS).

-- Confirm that your firewall configuration doesn't block connections to the computer running SQL Server.
+- Your firewall configuration doesn't block connections to the computer running SQL Server.

-- Confirm that the user has the permissions that are listed in the blog posting Replay FAQ.
+- The user has the permissions that are listed in the blog posting Replay FAQ.

-- Confirm that the trace name doesn't follow the standard rollover convention (Capture_1).
+- The trace name doesn't follow the standard rollover convention (Capture_1).
 Instead, try trace names like Capture_1A or Capture1.